You are here

 DUhatch is a student business incubator, located within The Foundry, committed to providing aspiring student entrepreneurs the resources they need to turn their vision in to reality.

-Led by William F. "Bill" Walker, PhD, Engineering Entrepreneurial Ventures provides training and mentorship to faculty and students with commercial ambitions for their research and ideas.
+Led by Bill Walker, PhD, entrepreneurship efforts at Duke Engineering include training and mentorship to faculty and students with commercial ambitions for their research and ideas.
 The staff includes Pratt electrical engineering graduate Steven McClelland as executive-in-residence.
-His experience includes serving as vice president of product management at Yahoo.
+His experience includes serving as a Yahoo! vice president of product management.

-Programs of Engineering Entrepreneurial Ventures includes an undergraduate class on founding a company, the free Entrepreneur's Workshop Series, and oversight of the Baquerizo Innovation Grant (BIG).
+Programs includes an undergraduate class on founding a company, the free Entrepreneur's Workshop Series, and oversight of the Baquerizo Innovation Grant (BIG).

 The Duke Innovation and Entrepreneurship Initiative leverages the innovations that grow at the university level to make tangible, perceptible change through entrepreneurship.
 Duke I&E does not displace the university's time-tested mission of teaching and the creation of knowledge, but rather expands that mission to include the conversion of knowledge into real things and real actions to make a real difference in real people's lives.